Lost on how to get your online directory business out of the depths of page 13 in search results?

 Using this premium WordPress event calendar, website administrators can easily manage their events and set different ticket prices and options.

-It also lets you set different groups when signing up, set different times and dates for events, and set up several different types of tickets for users.
+It also lets you create groups when signing up, set different times and dates for events, and set up several types of tickets for users.

 The plugin is known for its sophisticated payment processing capabilities, which collect all revenue from every port and integrate it into one single system.

-Participants can even pay their invoices offline – all payments are also controlled by this plugin.
+Participants can even pay their invoices offline – this plugin also controls all payments.

 Key features:

-• Drag-n-Drop ordering of tickets – makes it easier for customers to select the tickets they need.
+• Drag–and–drop ticket ordering makes it easier for customers to select the tickets they need.

-• Create promo and discount codes – provides incentives for customers to book their tickets.
+• Create promo and discount codes to incentivize customers to book their tickets.

-• Allow comments on events – lets customers share their thoughts and reviews about events; promotes engagement.
+• Allow comments on events – let customers share their thoughts and reviews; promotes engagement.

-• Printable tickets – customers can print their tickets as a form of proof and identification.
+• Printable tickets – customers can print them as proof of purchase and identification.

 Cons